 7. CORDLESS VACUUM

 There’s definitely a theme in these van life gift ideas and that’s practicality.
-As I mentioned above, space is so valuable in a van so every item needs to really earn its place.
+As I mentioned above, space is so valuable in a camper van so every item needs to really earn its place.
 A broom is a staple in any van but you know you’re living large when you have a cordless vacuum.
 This handheld Black+Decker Dustbuster has a powerful lithium-ion battery so it will last longer and it only draws 15 watts to charge — music to the ears of those with less access to electricity.
 If you really want to get crazy, you can pick up a Dyson dupe for under $150 and vacuum your way into sweet, cordless heaven.

 And lots of ‘em.
 Anyone who’s been on a multi-day camping trip or hike knows how amazing it is to know that you have another pair of dry socks with you.
 Wool socks are key for any outdoor adventure because they wick moisture, control temperature, and keep your tootsies nice and warm.
 While receiving socks for Christmas when living in the city can be a bit boring, getting good quality wool socks as a van lifer is actually a super awesome gift.
-An extra pair of socks is always good to have because you can always use them as gloves and for many other purposes too.
+An extra pair of socks is always good to have because you can use them as gloves and for many other purposes too.
 These Danish Endurance socks made from merino wool would be a dream but there are also great options from brands like Carhartt and Dickies.

 9. DUTCH OVEN